Articles in this section

 What if some users accessing the server shouldn't be tracked?

-If users appear that don’t need to be tracked, they can be added to the Do Not Track list in order to free up licenses.
+If users who don’t need to be tracked are identified, they can be added to the Do Not Track list to free up licenses.

 Was this article helpful?